HughG/holygradle-plugins/developer-readme.md

 ## use "gradlew -PnoIntegTest pubPR" to build.
 This by-passes integration tests (which would fail with your added printlns).
 This will default to publishing <user>SNAPSHOT-0
 ## now to force the user's build script to use the snapshots you've just published, set the property "systemProp.holygradle.pluginsSnapshotsUser=<user>" in your %GRADLE_USER_HOME%/gradle.properties file.
 ## before fixing, try to add a new integration test that replicates the issue, to help verify the fix and prevent future regression

+# Kotlin Development Notes

+Gradle requires `Task` subclasses to be open, but Kotlin creates final classes by default, so we have to mark them all open explicitly.
+See https://github.com/gradle/kotlin-dsl/issues/731 which describes this and https://github.com/gradle/kotlin-dsl/issues/390 which describes why we can't just use the `kotlin-allopen` plugin yet.

 # Documentation
 Documentation was previously in the wiki for this repo but has moved to http://holygradle.bitbucket.org/, using AsciiDoc to allow for richer diagrams, linking, etc.